aws-samples/aws-appsync-presence-api/blogpost/Post.md

-# Building a Presence API using Amazon AppSync, AWS Lambda and Amazon Elasticache
+# Building a Presence API using Amazon AppSync, AWS Lambda, Amazon Elasticache and Amazon Eventbridge

 ## Introduction
 When developing a video game, whether a single player or multiplayer one, social and competitive features help create a network effect and increase players' engagement.
 These features usually require a backend API.
 Among them, presence information let players know about online status changes of other players, to be able to challenge them quickly, or invite them for a game session.